 reflect on her sorrow, when her Divine Son was taken down from the cross, and she received Him into her arms.
 Our Father, Seven Hail Mary’s

-7. Our Lord and Savior Jesus Christ is Buried in the Tomb –
+7. Our Lord and Saviour Jesus Christ is Buried in the Tomb –

-contemplate her following His sacred body, as it was borne by Joseph of Arimathea, and Nicodemus, to the sepulcher, enclosed there, and hidden from her sight.
+contemplate her following His sacred body, as it was borne by Joseph of Arimathea, and Nicodemus, to the sepulchre, enclosed there, and hidden from her sight.
 Our Father, Seven Hail Mary’s

 Say 3 Hail Mary’s in honour of the Sorrowful tears of Our Lady